epicserve/dotfiles/README.md

      $ tar xzvf sites.tar.gz
      ```

-12. Export Sequel Pro connections and copy them to the new computer.
+12. Export Sequel Ace connections and copy them to the new computer.

 13. Export Wireguard VPN settings from the old computer.